 Therapy Options for Treating ADHD

-When ADHD started being given more respect in clinical settings — rather than simply being chalked up to hyperactivity or a lack of discipline — the initial thought was to treat it with medication.
+When ADHD started being given more respect in clinical settings, rather than simply being chalked up to hyperactivity or a lack of discipline, the initial thought was to treat it with medication.

-In recent years, evidence-based therapeutic solutions have come to the forefront.
+In recent years, evidence-based therapeutic solutions for ADHD have come to the forefront.
 The most common is one used to treat a variety of mental health, behavioral health and substance abuse issues: cognitive behavioral therapy, or CBT.

 ADHD Treatment With CBT